huggingface/blog/pollen-vision.md

 - user: revellsi
 ---

+# Pollen-Vision: Unified interface for Zero-Shot vision models in robotics

 <!-- TODO intro mp4 -->

 At Pollen Robotics, we're dedicated to simplifying robotics, making it more accessible and practical for everyday applications.
 For this reason, we have created [Reachy](https://www.youtube.com/watch?v=iSL39WFxCLE), an open source humanoid robot designed with manipulation in the real world in mind (80+ units sold around the world).
 It can be programmed through a simple Python [SDK](https://docs.pollen-robotics.com/docs/installation/use-sdk/) and [teleoperated via a VR headset](https://www.youtube.com/watch?v=lRWna6mEMv0).